mm/espresso-api/README.md

 4. Upgrade the database structure to the latest version: `flask db upgrade`

 5. Use the CLI to generate test data for your environment (a testing user with some links).
+You can specify your name and email and it'll give you an API key to access the API with as well.
 Make note of the API key it outputs as you can use this to test out the API methods afterwards.

     ```console
-    $ flask admin dummy
+    $ flask admin dummy --name Matt --email hello@example.com
     ```

 6. Start up the API with the built-in Flask development server: `flask run`.